Written by

 Can't you see this is Vanessa's doing?
 She's trying to destroy my reputation before the championship.

-Would you like me to read your own words to you, so you can remember what you said about?
+Would you like me to read your own words to you, so you can remember what you said about her?

 Whatever it is, I swear on my life I would never--